chango/tas/README.md

 #Prerequisites

-1. Go 1.2.2 package must be installed on your computer.
+1. Go must be installed on your computer (*Note: TAS hasn't been tested on Go 1.5*)

-2. zmq2 package must also be installed.
+2. `github.com/pebbe/zmq3` package must also be installed.

 #Getting Started